johnclendvoy/MakeAll/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

 This package makes it easy to generate all the files needed for a new object in a laravel project.
-With one command, it will generate, a Model, Controller, Request, Migration and a folder of views all based on templates that you design based on your workflow.
+With one command, it will generate, a Model, Controller, Request, Migration and a folder of views all based on templates that you design for your workflow.

 ## Installation